U-564

 Aircraft attack, aircraft shot down: British Whitley Mk.V BD220 (10 OTU RAF/G, pilot Sgt A.J.
 Benson)

-The sinking of U-564 At 14.39 hours, two inbound boats were spotted by the Whitley in the Bay of Biscay and shadowed.
-U-564 was unable to dive after an air attack the day before and was escorted back to France by U-185.
-At 16.45 hours, the fuel of the aircraft was running low and the pilot decided to attack U-564.
-Both boats opened fire and hit the bomber, but its depth charges caused more damages on the boat and she sank at 17.30 hours.
-The hydraulics and the starboard engine of the Whitley were damaged, so the crew was forced to ditch and ended up as German prisoners after being picked up by a French trawler.
+The sinking of U-564: 14.39 hrs, Bay of Biscay: two inbound U-boats were sighted by the Whitely.
+U-564 was unable to dive following an air attack the day before and was being escorted back to France by U-185.
+With fuel running low, the pilot decided to attack at 16.45 hrs and approached U-564.
+Both boats opened fire and hit the bomber, but its depth charges caused more damage to U-564 and she sank at 17.30 hours.
+The hydraulics and the starboard engine of the Whitley were damaged, so the crew was forced to ditch, and ended up as German prisoners after being picked up by a French trawler.

 The commander and 17 crewmen were picked up by U-185, which transferred them to the German destroyer Z-24 two hours later and then continued her patrol.
-The Canadian Hampden aircraft X2961 (415 Sqdn RCAF/S, pilot S/L J.G.
-Stronach) arrived in the area around the time of the air attack, but was shot down by a German Ju88C fighter (15./KG 40, Hptm Hans Morr) with the loss of all four crewmen.
+Canadian Hampden bomber X2961 (415 Sqdn RCAF/S, pilot S/L J.G.
+Stronach) arrived in the area around the time of the air attack and was shot down by a German Ju88C fighter (15./KG 40, Hptm Hans Morr) with the loss of all four aircrew.
 (Sources: Franks/Zimmerman/Goss)

 3 recorded attacks on this boat.